 View a printable map of concentration of Downtown venues on April 25 (IN PROGRESS)

 Hours vary between galleries but all are open during the core hours of 7p.m. to 9 p.m.
 Most galleries use Final Friday to unveil and debut new shows or as a closing reception.
 All venues are free and open to the public and several galleries incorporate artist demonstrations and/or live music.
 Not only does this event give guests the opportunity to view creative art space, it also is an excellent time to purchase one-of-a-kind artwork directly from artists.

 What galleries participate in Final Friday?

 Galleries, museums, restaurants, and retail shops from across Sedgwick County often participate in this event.
 A full listing may be seen under the resources tab.
-You may also download a reference map of the concentration of galleries and shops that are in Downtown with the Q-Line trolley route.
+You may also download a reference map (IN PROGRESS) of the concentration of galleries and shops that are in Downtown with the Q-Line trolley route.